-Strittholt et al. (2006) estimated that the Central Pacific Coastal Forest ecoregion, which includes nearly the entire murrelet habitat from the Olympic Peninsula to the Oregon/California border, historically contained nearly 9 million acres of old-growth forest.
-In 2006, the estimated area of conifer forests greater than 150 years old in the Central Pacific Coastal Forest ecoregion was 1.65 million acres (Strittholt et al. 2006).
-This represents an 82 percent decline in late-successional forests within the ecoregion since precolonial times.
-This estimate is very close to previous estimates of habitat loss over the last 150 years in the region (Teensma et al. 1991, Booth 1991, Ripple 1994, Perry 1995, USFWS 1997).
+Strittholt et al. (2006) estimated that the Central Pacific Coastal Forest ecoregion, which includes nearly all of the murrelet habitat from the Olympic Peninsula to the Oregon-California border, historically contained nearly 9 million acres of old-growth forest.
+In 2006, the estimated area of conifer forests greater than 150 years of age in the Central Pacific Coastal Forest ecoregion was 1.65 million acres (Strittholt et al. 2006).
+This represents an 82 percent decline in late-successional forests within the ecoregion since pre-colonial times.
+This estimate is very close to previous estimates of habitat loss over the last 150 years in the region (Teensma et al. 1991, Booth 1991, Ripple 1994, Peery 1995, USFWS 1997).

-The Central Pacific Coastal Forest ecoregion, which includes all of coastal Oregon, is the most heavily impacted ecoregion outside of population centers such as the Willamette Valley and Puget Lowlands (Strittholt et al. 2006).
-This ecoregion contains only 18 percent of the estimated levels of historical old conifer forests, and the older forests that exist are within Oregon's coastal checkerboard of industrial forestlands which are highly fragmented.
-Id.
-The

-Strittholt et al. (2006) analysis used Landsat images that are now more than 15 years old, and habitat loss has continued since their study (Raphael et al. 2015).
+The Central Pacific Coastal Forest ecoregion, which includes all of the Oregon coast, is the most heavily impacted ecoregion outside of population centers such as the Willamette Valley and Puget Lowlands (Strittholt et al. 2006).
+This ecoregion contains only 18 percent of the estimated levels of historical old conifer forests, and the remaining older forests are within Oregon's coastal checkerboard of industrial forestlands which are highly fragmented (Strittholt et al. 2006).
+The Strittholt et al. (2006) analysis used Landsat images that are now more than 15 years old, and habitat loss has continued since their study (Raphael et al. 2015).

 The majority of high quality suitable murrelet habitat in Zone 3 occurs along the central Oregon coast on USFS and BLM lands.
-Alternatively, northwest Oregon contains less suitable habitat that is generally lower in quality and found in small scattered patches.
-What is left of suitable habitat is largely found on State lands and has been subject to a long history of timber harvest and wildfire.
-In western Oregon, private forest industry lands consist of younger age classes than Federal and State lands; 90 percent of the stands on private lands are 60 years of age or younger (Adams et al. 2001).
+Alternatively, northwest Oregon contains less suitable habitat that is generally lower in quality and found in small, scattered patches.
+Remaining suitable habitat is largely found on state lands and has been subject to a long history of timber harvest and wildfire.
+In western Oregon, private forest industry lands consist of younger age classes than federal and state lands; 90 percent of the stands on private lands are 60 years of age or younger (Adams et al. 2001).
 On non-federal lands in western Oregon, only about 5 percent of the stands have an average stand diameter of 21 inches or greater.
-In the Oregon Coast Range, 64 percent of the land is privately owned, while 12 percent is State owned, and 24 percent is managed by federal agencies (Wimberly & Spies 2000).
+In the Oregon Coast Range, 64 percent of the land is privately owned, while 12 percent is State owned and 24 percent is managed by Federal agencies (Wimberly & Spies 2000).